FabianBG/ten-pin-bowling-java/README.md

-`# CODE CHALLENGE JOBSITY
+# TEN PIN BOWLING SCORE PARSER

-Project wich solves the code challenge of Jobsity.
+Project wich parses a file of bowling plays and return the score table..
 Developed in Java and Gradle.

 ## Project structure